wp-plugins/scf-dummy-content/readme.txt

 = Can I upload my own images =

 Yes you can.
 In the options page there is an image uploader just for that.

 == Screenshots ==
+1.Fresh WordPress install before SCF Dummy Content plugin is executed.
+2.Fresh WordPress install after SCF Dummy Content plugin is executed.

 == Changelog ==

 = 1.0 =
 * Intial Version.

+= 1.2 =
+* Added option to edit the title for terms
+* Created shortcode for creating terms.
+User can insert the term being created into its title.
+* Did some minor CSS to make the wysiwyg smaller and table larger.
+* Filtered out some of the built_in post types and taxonomies(attachement, navigation items)
+* Add javascript confirm box before executing the create posts script.
+* Default post titles are "post_type" + number of post.
+* Default term titles are "taxonomy name" + number of term.
+* Added screenshots for WP.org